sandeepsalwan1/AiMessage/README.md

 ## Overview

-AiMessage is a full-stack messaging application that combines real-time communication with AI capabilities.
+AiMessage is a full-stack messaging application that combines real-time communication with mental health awareness features.
 Built with modern web technologies, it demonstrates expertise in database design, real-time data management, and scalable architecture.

 ## Screenshots